-The best way to explain how a Smart Home works in practice is to use the Viessmann ViCare app as an example.
+Put simply, a smart home works on the principle of input, processing and output.
+The best way to explain how this operates in practice is to use the Viessmann ViCare app as an example.

 Input: The app is opened using a smartphone or a tablet.
 The user interface loads and displays numerous functions, including the setting of the desired temperature.
 The app user issues a command by tapping on the relevant control panel.